 Optimal Mounting Height.
-Following a review of the literature, there does not appear to be recognized, scientifically-based research on the optimal mounting height for sign communication.
+Following a review of the literature, there does not appear to be recognized industry standard for optimal sign mounting height - and certainly not based on scientific studies.
 There is, however, relatively subjective sign industry best practices for how high freestanding signs should be mounted.
 Generally speaking, as vehicle speed increases, and as the visual and driving environments of corridors become more complex, the higher signs should be mounted.
 Four sign industry recommendations for mounting height are summarized in the following chart.